screepers/screeps-launcher/README.md

 See each of their documentation on the [ScreepsMods github repository](https://github.com/ScreepsMods).

+## Logs

+Logs of individual components, including mods, are stored in `/screeps/logs` inside the container.

 ## Bots
 You can add bots to spawn in by adding either their names or path to the code on your file system in the `config.yml` file.
 See config.sample.yml for an example.